hyforgh/cliargs/README.md

 #### 4.5 sensitive mode
 In this mode:
-1. When the command parameter type is a string, `cliprgs` will treat the string (including negative numbers) starting with a minus sign (` - `) as the command line parameter name
+1. When the command parameter type is a string, `cliprgs` will treat the string (excluding negative numbers) starting with a minus sign (`-`) as the command line parameter name
-2. If you need to input a string starting with a minus sign (` - `) as a string type command-line parameter value, please add a back slash before the minus sign. `cliargs` will automatically remove a back slash at the beginning of the command line parameter value
+2. If you need to input a string starting with a minus sign (`-`) as a string type command-line parameter value, please add a back slash before the minus sign. `cliargs` will automatically remove a back slash at the beginning of the command line parameter value
 3. **In this mode, it may violate GNU conventions in some cases**